ITV2: History

-While ITV2 is now a popular entertainment channel, at its launch in 1998 it was a mixed genre channel.
 Much of the original content in its launch schedule was current affairs related programming fronted by ITV newscasters.
-Katie Derham presented a weekly media programme called Wide Angle, John Suchet fronted a weekly current affairs discussion programme called Who, What, Why, and Trevor McDonald presented an interview series, Trevor McDonald Meets....
-Other programmes included Midsomer Murders, Inspector Morse, Judge Judy, omnibus editions of ITV soaps Emmerdale and Coronation Street, and a Saturday football results service.
+Katie Derham presented a weekly media analysis programme called Wide Angle, John Suchet fronted a weekly current affairs discussion programme called Who, What, Why, and Trevor McDonald presented an interview series, Trevor McDonald Meets....
+These three programmes all ran on Sunday nights.